About

 Composer, Arranger, Orchestrator, Conductor, INSTRUMENTALIst

-Ray has received many outstanding awards for his works, including winning the Contemporary Classical Song of the Year prize at the 2020 Queensland Music Awards, and receiving second place in the 2021 National Youth Arranging Competition hosted by Music Arrangers’ Guild Australia.
-He was awarded the a David Blumberg Award from the American Society of Music Arrangers and Composers in 2022, Honorable Mention Award (Top 5) in Queensland Music Festival’s 2018 “Score-IT(Plus)” film scoring competition and reached the semi-final in the 2020 Walter Hussey Composition Competition (UK).
+Ray has received many outstanding awards for his works, including winning the Contemporary Classical Song of the Year prize at the 2020 Queensland Music Awards and second place in the 2021 National Youth Arranging Competition hosted by Music Arrangers’ Guild Australia.
+He was awarded a David Blumberg Award from the American Society of Music Arrangers and Composers in 2022, an Honorable Mention Award (Top 5) in Queensland Music Festival’s 2018 “Score-IT(Plus)” film scoring competition and reached the semi-final in the 2020 Walter Hussey Composition Competition (UK).

-Ray is also an active arranger and orchestrator for commercial concerts and media projects, he has arranged/orchestrated for the BrisAsia Festival “Rare Voices” concert (2023), Brisbane Festival “Film Harmonic” concert (2022), “Know It Alls” TV show (ABC ME), 2019 IAUTV Spring Festival Gala 2018 Teressa Teng tribute concert supporting Lord Mayor’s Trust, 2017 Brisbane Chinese Festival Gala show (City Hall) and many more.
+Ray is also an active composer, arranger and orchestrator for commercial concerts and media projects, he has arranged/orchestrated for the BrisAsia Festival “Rare Voices” concert (2023), George Ellis Orchestra Beatles tribute show (2023), Brisbane Festival FilmHarmonic” concert (2021-2023), “Know It Alls” TV show (ABC ME), 2019 IAUTV Spring Festival Gala 2018 Teressa Teng tribute concert supporting Lord Mayor’s Trust, 2017 Brisbane Chinese Festival Gala show (City Hall) and many more.
+His film work has been screened at festivals including Sydney Film Festival, Sydney Independent Film Festival, Melbourne Fashion Film Festival, FlickerFest and more.